minvws/nl-kat-coordination/rfd/0005-raw-storage.md

   scheduler_task  -->  scheduler_schedule
   scheduler_taskresult  -->  scheduler_task
-  scheduler_taskresult  -->  scheduler_rawfile
+  scheduler_taskresult  -->  files_file
 ```

 ### Functional Requirements (FR)

 1. The backend should support both a local storage directory and S3 (compatible) object storage.
-2. Users should be able to find the RawFiles that were the result of a Task.
+2. Users should be able to find the Files that were the result of a Task.
-3. It should be easy to find RawFiles by name, date, organization and perhaps user provided tags.
+3. It should be easy to find Files by name, date, organization and perhaps type.
-4. We should be able to easily normalize user-provided RawFiles.
+4. We should be able to easily normalize user-provided Files.
-5. It should be possible to normalize RawFiles not tied to a particular organization to solve duplication issues.
+5. It should be possible to normalize Files not tied to a particular organization to solve duplication issues.

 ### Extensibility (Potential Future Requirements)

-1. We probably want to know from whom RawFiles uploaded through the UI came from.
+1. We probably want to know from whom Files uploaded through the UI came from.
 2. It could be the case that we need to delete data for a whole organization.
 3. We might have to consider archival functionality in the future, (re)moving data older than X years.
 4. Perhaps we have to delete all raw files for a specific plugin.
-5. We might want to be able to do full-text search on RawFiles.
+5. We might want to be able to do full-text search on Files.

 ### Considerations of File Handling Libraries (FR 1)